Construction Hotline: 651-602-1919

 - Operations testing: test buses and station equipment.

-- BRT line opens: begin passenger service.
+- Gold Line opens: begin passenger service.

 What to expect during construction